santagoy/san-tagoy-xyz/content/posts/2TroikaWestBG.md

 1 Sickle Fighting

 Special:
 In exchange for eternal servitude post-vengeance, you have a pact with a powerful, unfathomable entity.
-The corruption has warped your body: your blood is now Faithsbane and will poison any believer or clergyman from *that* Church.
+The corruption has warped your body: your blood is now Faithsbane and poisons any believer or clergyman from *that* Church.
 Additionally, there is a 2-in-6 chance you begin with 1 random mutation:

 | 1d6 | Mutation                                                      |
 |:---:| ------------------------------------------------------------- |